Training structure

 5 creditsMechanical design 2

-English for mechanical engineering
+English for mechanics

-3 creditsStructure and design (POLYTECH)
+3 creditsStructure and dimensioning (POLYTECH)

-5 creditsR&D and innovation seminar (framed teaching)
+5 creditsR&D seminar, innovation (supervised teaching)

 5 creditsIndustrial project